phayes/benaloh-challenge/README.md

 use rsa::padding::PaddingScheme;
 use rsa::{PublicKey, RSAPrivateKey, RSAPublicKey};

-// Untrustd computation that is deterministic with the exception of an RNG
+// Untrusted computation that is deterministic with the exception of an RNG
 // For this example we encrypting a vote in an election using RSA. fn untrusted_computation<R: Rng>(
     rng: &mut R,